nolash/weechat-pss/scripts/python/README.md

 * Load the script with `/script load pss-single.py` (do _not_ load `pss-fetch.py`)

 This adds a command `/pss` to your weechat instance.
 You can confirm load with calling the help text with `/help pss`

+### Features

+* Connect to node
+* Add recipients to node's address book
+* Send message to node
+* Receive messages received by node while connected to it

+(if you send a message and there is noone listening on the other node, they won't get the message later on.
+This is regardless of whether the node even is up or not.)

 ### Usage